Mario-Duarte/WordPress-Project-Startup/README.md

 Clone this repo by running `git clone https://github.com/Mario-Duarte/WordPress-Project-Startup.git` and cd into it with `cd WordPress-Project-Startup`.

-- Start buy setting your container by running `docker-compose up`, this will install __WordPress__ and set up a database using __MariaDB__, my database of choice for __WordPress__.
+- Start by setting your container by running `docker-compose up`, this will install __WordPress__ and set up a database using __MariaDB__, my database of choice for __WordPress__.

 - Once ths is done you should be able to visit `http://localhost` and create your __admin user__ for __WordPress__.

-- Then lets setup our custom theme by installing all node packages at the root of the project with `npm install`
+- Then let's setup our custom theme by installing all node packages at the root of the project with `npm install`

 - Change your theme name in the main `Gulpfile.js` file on line 32: `themeName: 'sandbox',` to rename your theme folder.

 - Run `gulp setup` and this will generate all the folders to get you started with your custom theme.
-Continue reading bellow for more information abut the structure that is generated and other commands available.
+Continue reading below for more information abut the structure that is generated and other commands available.

 ## Setup